How to Create an Invoice: A Freelancer's Complete Guide

 Best for: project-based work with a defined scope and deliverable.

 Include the project name, a summary of the deliverable, and the agreed fixed amount.
 Milestone payments are common here — invoice 50% upfront, 25% at midpoint, 25% on delivery.
+Walk through deposit vs balance documents in the deposit and down payment guide.

 Recurring invoices